Mr Ahmed, Chair of Governors.

 Sparkhill is an important part of our community and I feel that being a governor is a great way to be involved and give something back to my local area.

-I have been working as part of Arden’s fantastic team for many years now.
+I have been working as part of Arden’s fantastic team of Governors for many years now.
 I have always loved this community having spent by early years of schooling at English Martyrs not too far from here so it seemed only natural that I should start my teaching career here too.
-Shortly after joining the school I was delighted to be nominated and selected as school governor during my NQT year.
-This was nearly eight years ago now... how time has flown.
+Shortly after joining the Arden I was delighted to be nominated and selected as school governor during my NQT year.

-My role within the school has changed many times over the years from year group leader to my current role of interventions manager working in year 6.
+Much of my teaching experience was gained at Arden from year group leader to the role of interventions manager working in year 6.
 I have worked alongside many of the staff at the school and been fortunate to learn from the outstanding teachers and teaching that takes place here.
 I am fiercely determined that the standards that we set ourselves and those of the children should never drop; In spite of the challenges that educationalists face today.
 I have developed some fantastic relationships with the parents and seen many a family thrive at Arden due to the work families and school commitment to education and learning.
 For me, this optimises the ethos of the school; parents and teachers working together to improve the futures of the children.
+My experiences of school leadership, at Arden and now St Edmunds, give me a fantastic insight into school development and the effective implementation of governance in a range of schools.
 It is these experiences that motive me to support the governors and school to continue to do the great things we do.

 I have also recently developed a love of running which takes me to the streets of Birmingham and Solihull most weekends.
 Sport tends to take up most of my leisure time alongside spending time with my young family, which includes a very talkative 6 year old, who keeps me extremely busy outside of school!